ladypinetree/event-builder/README.md

 - Build out user authentication.
 - Create all CRUD, and separate index and single event show.

-#### V 1.1
+#### V 1.1 (In Process):
-- Add location to event-index using Google Maps 3rd party API.
-- Add in another join table for event items with item, category, due date, contact info and notes.
+- Add in table for to do items.
-- Make events and items private or public.

-#### V 1.2
+- Update CRUD to include to do items.
 - Add in about page.
-- Add in date calculator function for "to do items" that will return a suggested due date.
-- And in toggle complete for all to do items, and for events.
+- And in toggle complete for all to do items.
+- Scaffold category, due date, contact info and notes into to-do item table.
 - Add in event search by name/ category.
 - Sort user event index and to do items by date.

+#### V 1.2:
+- Add location to event-index using Google Maps 3rd party API.
+- Make events and items private or public.

-#### V 1.3
+#### V 1.3:
 - Add in yelp fusion API for event items, business contact information and location.
 - Allow owner to tag other users in to-do items.
 - Allow commenting.

-#### V 1.4
+#### V 1.4:
 - Allow users to save to do items to Google calendar.
 - Allow users to customize event listing appearance.